sscivier/gp-prob-earthquake-shaking/README.md

 If you wish to run the code on your computer, the installation instructions have two options: either for using CUDA for GPU acceleration during model training, or not.
 CUDA users should follow the **CUDA** instructions, and CPU users should follow the **CPU** instructions.

-This code has been tested using Python 3.10.12.
-Using a different Python version may result in package conflicts.
+**This code has been tested using Python 3.10.12.
+Using a different Python version may result in package conflicts, or installation errors.
+If ```pip``` cannot find certain packages during installation, then ensure you are running Python 3.10.12 in your virtual environment, and retry the installation.**

 To create a virtual environment and install requirements: